Writer, teacher & mama. At home in New York, Ohio & at sea.

 Schaer has received fellowships from Yaddo, MacDowell Colony, Djerassi Resident Artists Program, Saltonstall Foundation, Vermont Studio Center, and Virginia Center for the Creative Arts.
 Her work has appeared in Tin House, Bomb Magazine, Paris Review, Denver Quarterly, Washington Square, and Guernica, among others.

 For five years, she worked at the Academy of American Poets, directing the online programs.
-She has performed readings and led panels throughout the country, including recent appearances at Litquake San Francisco, Brooklyn Book Festival, Texas Book Festival, New York University, Oberlin College, and the AWP Conference.
+She has performed readings and led panels throughout the country, including recent appearances at Litquake San Francisco, Brooklyn Book Festival, Texas Book Festival, New York University, Sarah Lawrence College, The Loft’s Wordplay Festival, and the AWP Conference.

-She has taught writing at Columbia University, Marymount Manhattan College, Cooper Union, and The New School in New York City.
+She has taught writing at Columbia University, Marymount Manhattan College, Cooper Union, The New School, and the College of Wooster.
 During the summers of 2009 and 2010, she worked as a deckhand aboard the Tall Ship Bounty, a 180-foot full-rigged ship lost in Hurricane Sandy in 2012.
-She teaches Creative Writing at the College of Wooster in Ohio.
+She lives in Ohio with her family and is a Visiting Assistant Professor in Creative Writing at Oberlin College.

 Available for readings, workshops, private instruction, and manuscript consultation.
 Reading guides and review copies are available to teachers interested in using Shipbreaking in the classroom.
 Skype lessons and email interviews can be scheduled with students.
 Contact for more information.